-Bókaverzlun Breiðafjarðar at Stykkishólmur – a charming cozy shops with books, gift, toys, yarn, stationary and more.
+Bókaverzlun Breiðafjarðar at Stykkishólmur – a charming cozy shops with books, gifts, toys, yarn, stationery, and more.

 Vinnustofan Tang og Riis at Stykkishólmur – incredible Icelandic design wooden sculptures by artist Bíbí.
 She does not have a set scheduled opening for the workshop but you can contact for a tour.